NUMBER OF VOTES

 Why are the amounts raised on Tiltify and projectforawesome.com different?

 Not all fundraising elements of the Project for Awesome occur on Tiltify.
-The Foundation to Decrease World Suck gets donations throughout the year and begins the P4A with money in the bank.
-We also sometimes have other funding sources like matching donations and generous anonymous donors.
+The Foundation to Decrease World Suck receives monthly recurring donations throughout the year and Matching Fund donations are received before the Livestream Tiltify Campaign begins.

 Where does the money raised during P4A go?

-1. From 12:00am EST on February 15th through 11:59am EST on February 18th, donations will go to Save the Children and Partners in Health.
+1. 50% of donations will go to Save the Children and Partners in Health.

-2. From 12:00pm EST on February 18th through 11:59pm EST on February 21st, donations will go to community-chosen organizations, based on votes on the Project for Awesome website.
-(This is, however, subject to the approval of the Foundation to Decrease Worldsuck Board of Directors and Project for Awesome Advisory Board, partly because the law is complex and partly to prevent a trolling group from coming in and hijacking the vote.)
-Note that Save the Children and Partners in Health will not be eligible to receive community-voted grants.
-So votes on videos for these two charities will not be counted.
+2. 50% of donations will go to community-recommended organizations, based on votes on the Project for Awesome website.
+(This is, however, subject to the approval of the Foundation to Decrease World Suck Board of Directors and Project for Awesome Advisory Board, partly because the law is complex and partly to prevent a trolling group from coming in and hijacking the vote.)
+Note that Save the Children and Partners in Health will not be eligible to receive community-voted grants, so votes on videos for these two charities will not be counted.

 What is the Foundation to Decrease World Suck?

-The Foundation to Decrease World Suck was informally created in 2007, and became a real entity in November 2011, when it was incorporated as a nonprofit corporation in the State of Montana.
+The Foundation to Decrease World Suck (FTDWS) was informally created in 2007 when referring to Hank and John’s personal charitable gifts, and became a legal entity in November 2011 when it was incorporated as a nonprofit corporation in the State of Montana.
 The IRS designated the Foundation a 501(c)3 charity on January 23, 2013.
-The FTDWS is 100% volunteer operated and exists solely for the purpose of fundraising for the benefit of other non-profit organizations.
-The majority of fundraising is transacted through and during the annual Project for Awesome.
+The FTDWS exists solely for the purpose of fundraising for the benefit of other non-profit organizations.
+The majority of fundraising occurs during the annual Project for Awesome.
 The board members for the Foundation to Decrease World Suck are John Green, Hank Green, Mike Green, Benny Fine, Valerie Barr, Rosianna Halse Rojas, Marie Ann Fernandez-Silva, Angela Lin, and Taylor Behnke.
-The Foundation to Decrease World Suck can only donate money to nonprofit organizations that are 501(c)3 or foreign equivalent classified charities.
-Unfortunately, we cannot support any general project or individual; it has to be an actual designated charity.
+The FTDWS only awards grants to nonprofit organizations that are 501(c)3 or foreign equivalent classified charities.

 Why don't I just donate to the charity I want to donate to?